How to learn Software Application Testing

 - Note that apps must be tested in real user conditions to ensure real usage scenarios.
 (Low battery, push notifications, geolocation-based, unstable network connectivity, etc.)

-- Maintaining such an in-house device lab is expensive, time-consuming, and effort-intensive.
+- Maintaining such an in-house digital lab is expensive, time-consuming, and effort-intensive.

 - Remember that the lab must be regularly updated (both devices and software) per market trends.